 Students must register for Doctoral Dissertation (Course 901) within three consecutive terms after approval of their dissertation proposal or in any term in which they are actively working on their dissertation with their committee members.
 Once students register for dissertation, they must continue registering for three consecutive terms (901, 902, 903).
 Students completing their internship may be waived of this requirement with the permission of their dissertation chairperson and the Director of Training and Community Service.
 Such permission will only be granted if the student is not actively engaged in working on their dissertation with the chair and/or any member of their dissertation committee.
 In those instances where permission is granted, students must register for a total of three terms of dissertation.
 Students who have failed to complete their dissertation after registering for three terms are required to register for 065 Doctoral Dissertation Continuation until they are approved for the Oral Defense.
 Students receive a grade of In Progress for any term in which they are making satisfactory progress on their dissertation and a grade of No Progress when they are failing to complete the project in a timely manner.
 Any student who has received three consecutive grades of NP for either Dissertation Proposal or Dissertation will be automatically referred to the Student Comprehensive Evaluation Committee for review.
 When a student satisfactorily completes the dissertation proposal or dissertation, a grade of CR (Credit) will be issued and all prior grades of NP and IP will be changed to Credit.
-Failure to complete the dissertation within two years of completing the internship may result in administrative dismissal from the Psv.D. program.
+Failure to complete the dissertation within two years of completing the internship may result in administrative dismissal from the Psy.D. program.

 The following courses are required for this degree.
 Students should take courses following the curriculum sequence described below in order to satisfy prerequisites for advanced courses, be approved to take qualifying examinations, and prepare for practicum placements.
 Not following the recommended course sequence may result in longer time to completion of the degree.
-Students admitted in the Spring term are required to follow a modification of the course sequence and, as a consequence, will take longer to complete their degree requirements.